The key components of a sustainable continuous improvement system

 There’s no quick-fix approach to changing an organization’s culture.
 Engaging all employees, developing their skills and competencies to effect process improvements, and the fundamental shift in leadership style from ‘cop to coach’ take effort and time.
 Transferring process improvement ownership from technical experts to front-line workers requires structural reorganization around lateral processes.
 Employee skills and knowledge must also be built.
 We can only hold them accountable as they become competent in every new work element.

 An integrative, maturity-based management system needs a three to five-year execution road map and must measure exactly where a particular site or process area is on this journey.
 Appropriate implementation actions are determined by the evolving maturity of the process area and process-based team, ensuring consistency in the long-term execution plan required by culture-based change.

 Component 2: Functional integration

-One of the key principles of an integrative improvement approach is that the organisation should be designed around processes, products and customers.
-Multifunctional teams optimise processes and value streams to deliver superior products to ‘delighted’ customers.
-The system must drive this process-based approach and prevent possible suboptimisation of functional improvement approaches.
+One of the key principles of an integrative improvement approach is that the organization should be designed around processes, products and customers.
+Multifunctional teams optimize processes and value streams to deliver superior products to ‘delighted’ customers.
+The system must drive this process-based approach and prevent possible suboptimization of functional improvement approaches.
 This means that functional improvement requirements (quality, maintenance, demand and supply planning, HR, etc.) and the various continuous improvement methodologies used are on the same platform and are executed simultaneously and in concert with one another.

 Component 3: Sustainability through a three-tiered system